udsdepend/fm21-momba-tutorial/_sources/preparation.md

     sudo usermod -aG docker $USER
     ```
     This will also add a group `docker` and add the current user to it (required to execute `docker`).
+    You may need to logout and login again for the changes to take effect.

     To **pull the Docker image required for Storm** run:
     ```